Veiled Prophet Parade and Ball: Bengal Lancers

-Grand march and quadrille
+Grand March and Quadrille

 The first ball, in 1878, began with a quadrille of costumed men from the parade and the women who awaited them.
 After two dances, the first being J. S. Bach's Royal Quadrille, the men retired to replace their disguises with formal wear for the rest of the evening.
 The next year, 1879, the Veiled Prophet and retinue entered the room and proceeded to execute a grand march, followed by a quadrille with "fair ones of the earth as partners."
 In 1890 the music was the Coronation March by Giacomo Meyerbeer.
 The Royal Quadrille was on the program as late as 1921.

-Ball location and duration

-The first VP Ball in 1878 was in the "beautiful precincts of the Chamber of Commerce," also known as the Merchants Exchange, the largest hall in the city, with some 1,400 seats.
-But much of the space was taken up by a rostrum, a fountain, telegraph desks and tiers of seats around the sides.

-The ball began after the parade was over and the participants had returned to the dance venue.
-"The festivities lasted to the early dawn."

-In 1889 and 1890 the venue was switched to the Grand Exposition Music Hall, with a gallery of 1,100 seats and a dress circle of 1,400.
-There, "the Prophets will be able to give a tableau on the stage before the ball, as is done in New Orleans."

-In the first part of the 20th century, the ball was held at the St. Louis Coliseum.
-Beginning in 1936 it took place at the Municipal Auditorium (which had been renamed the Kiel Auditorium) until a lawsuit was brought against the Veiled Prophet organization for shutting down the public auditorium for weeks at a time, arguing that the common taxpayers did not have access to the event.
-In the 1950s, the Chase Park Plaza Hotel constructed the opulent Khorassan Ballroom specifically to host the annual debutante ball, and the event was formally moved there in December 1975.
+After coronation

+Before 1915, the newly crowned Queen was taken by family and friends to a fashionable hotel for a "light cotillion," or light refreshments, and then escorted home.
+In that year, the supper was supplanted by an elaborate party, first at the St. Louis Country Club, then over time at the Chase Hotel and next the Jefferson Hotel (for 27 years).

+Gus O. Nations, chief prohibition agent in St. Louis, announced in 1922 that his agents would patrol hotels "where guests at the Veiled Prophet Ball will congregate" after their departure from the dance.
+If liquor comes "within the gaze of a prohibition enforcement agent," the bearer could be arrested under the Volstead Act, he warned.

+In 1926, as in "past years" and after "a ceremony of allegiance to the new Queen," the custom for her and some others was to leave the venue "and spend the rest of the evening in hotel ballrooms or dining rooms."
+In 1940, twenty-two young men were invited to attend such a supper dance at the Hotel Jefferson (St. Louis, Missouri); with a blue carnation in their lapels, they would "have the privilege of dancing with any of the ladies present whether or not they have been formally introduced."